So I’m back in the emergency room with a little girl who looks like her forearm is going to fall off the rest of her upper extremity.

 People love trampolines.
 Yet somehow the only time I seem to hear the word trampoline is when someone’s been hurt.
 I’m not the only one who’d vaporize them on site.
 The American Academy of Pediatrics recommends that trampolines never be used at home or in outdoor playgrounds, because associated injuries include head and neck contusions, fractures, strains and sprains, among other injuries.

 So my patient had a (posteriorly) dislocated elbow, meaning she fell off the trampoline, landing on the back of the extended upper arm, pushing the upper arm bone (the humerus) in front of the elbow and forearm.
-This is how that looks (yes, the ball is supposed to fit into the socket).
+This is how that looks.

 So for the joy of bouncing on a trampoline, the child had to be put asleep so the elbow could be replaced into the appropriate position.
 This procedure is fraught with potential for complications, including a broken bone on the way back, as well as damage to the local nerves and arteries (brachial artery, median and ulnar nerves), which can become entrapped during the effort to relocate the bone into the elbow joint.
 Some limitation in fully bending the arm up and down (flexion and extension) is common after a dislocation, especially without prompt orthopedic and physical therapy follow-up.
 This really is a high price to pay for the privilege of bouncing up and down.